Praxis Agents OS

 • Slower execution

-Teams spend time correcting drift instead of moving onto the next decision or campaign.
+People spend time correcting drift instead of moving on to the next decision or action.

 • Messier handoffs

-Marketing, ops, and leadership stop trusting that the latest output reflects the latest brief.
+Operators stop trusting that the latest output reflects the latest instructions and task state.

 • Hidden inconsistency

-The agent may produce polished work that no longer matches the current objective, approval chain, or brand direction.
+The agent may produce polished work that no longer matches the current objective, constraints, or available evidence.

 The common mistake